Tyaedalis/JAMM/README.md

 Notes
 -----

-The *DefaultConfig.x* file should be put in the working directory.
-I'll probably move it so you don't have to worry about updating it later.
+The *DefaultConfig.x* file should be moved to the working directory.
+This will probably be made unnecessary in a future update.

 **There, GitHub, ARE YOU PLEASED?!**